gade01/repository.gade/matrix/skin.ellipsisui/README.md

 <br>

 ## DEVELOPMENT REPOSITORY:
-By installing Gade's Development Repository you will always automatically receive the newest and freshest development updates of TetradUI and my other add-ons.
+By installing Gade's Development Repository you will always automatically receive the newest and freshest development updates of EllipsisUI and my other add-ons.
 You will still automatically get the official updates.
 To install this repository, you must do so by following these steps:

 1. [Download the zip file containing Gade's Add-on Repository from Github](https://github.com/gade01/repository.gade/raw/master/leia/repository.gade/repository.gade-2.1.1.zip)